Were you injured in a bicycle accident in Boca Raton?

 At the Shiner Law Group, our nationally-recognized and award-winning law firm has over a decade of experience advocating for victims who have sustained a physical injury in Florida bike accidents.
 We have the legal resources to help you build and present a compelling case to obtain the financial compensation you deserve.

-Call us today or visit us online to discuss the details of your case in a free consultation.
+Call our Boca Raton bicycle accident lawyers today or visit us online to discuss the details of your case in a free consultation.
 Shiner Law Group operates on a contingency-fee basis: you pay nothing unless we win your case.

 For the past few years, Florida has unfortunately become a leading state in the number of bicycle accident fatalities.
 And while protective gear, helmets, and other safety measures can ultimately prevent severe and debilitating injuries from occurring, negligence remains a critical factor.